I will honour Christmas in my heart and try to keep it all the year. I will in the Past, Present and the Future.

 - Christmas Carols — though there are only fleeting references to Christmas Carols in the original novella, the singing of Christmas songs has become inextricably linked with Dickens.

-The Victorian Christmas also returned to its pagan roots as a mid-winter festival.
-Holly, ivy, snow and red robins did not accompany the birth of Jesus in balmy Bethlehem.
+Dickens gave expression to the Victorian Christmas, with its return to pagan traditions of a mid-winter festival.
+Much of its imagery is secular: holly, ivy, snow and red robins did not accompany the birth of Jesus in balmy Bethlehem.

-It would, however, be mistaken to see A Christmas Carol as a rejection of the core religious character of the festival.
+A Christmas Carol, does, however, remain faithful to the core religious character of the festival.
 The central theme — Scrooge’s fall and redemption — is directly from the Judaeo-Christian tradition.